faker-js/faker/CONTRIBUTING.md

 - Fixed Seeded Tests
 - Random Seeded Tests

-### Fixed Seeded Tests
+#### Fixed Seeded Tests

-The fixed seeded tests are used to check that the returned results are matching the users expectations.
+The fixed seeded tests are used to check that the returned results are matching the users expectations and are deterministic.
 Each iteration will return in the same results as the previous.
 Here, the automatically generated [test snapshots](https://vitest.dev/guide/snapshot.html) should be reviewed in depth.
 This is especially important if you refactor a method to ensure no unexpected behavior occurs.